ARI.Software Docs

 • Standard — Renders within the ARI sidebar layout.
 Best for most modules like Task Manager, Contacts, and Knowledge Manager.

 • Fullscreen — Takes the entire viewport.
-Best for immersive experiences like games, canvases, or visualization tools like Task Monsters.
+Best for immersive experiences like games, canvases, or visualization tools.
+Set "fullscreen": true in module.json.

 Sharing Modules